 Local sport and community organisations will have the chance to share in almost $5000 via the Community Bowl race draw, along with prizes for ‘Fashions on the Field’ and a foot race.

 The club is providing more than $38,000 towards the infrastructure projects and the race day.

 Country Racing Victoria is also contributing $7500 towards the race meeting, while local businesses are providing more than $1500 of in-kind support towards competition prizes and equipment.

-Since 2014, the Labor Government has contributed more than $227,000 to support seven infrastructure projects and four race meetings at Burrumbeet.
+Since 2014, the Government has contributed more than $227,000 to support seven infrastructure projects and four race meetings at Burrumbeet.

 The racing industry in the Central Highlands generates more than $96 million for the Victorian economy and helps sustain over 950 full-time equivalent jobs in the region.